Ylvauk/ice-cream-frontend/README.md

  - Run `node db/seed.js` to seed your database
  - Run `nodemon index.js` to start your server

- > The backend is already set up with appropriate route requests according to the original homework assignment from earlier in the week.
+ > The backend is already set up with appropriate routes

 ## Front End Instructions